How will I meet with my counselor?

 Should I contact SHS if I experience COVID-19 symptoms?

 Yes, students experiencing COVID symptoms should call SHS at 504.865.3326 for a telephone screening, available M–F from 8:30 a.m. – 4:45 p.m.
 SHS will determine whether COVID testing is indicated and schedule a time for the student to get tested at the clinic.
-After hours or on weekends, students who are symptomatic should contact the Ochsner COVID info hotline at 844.888.2772.
+For after-hours care, visit this page.

 What if I test positive for COVID-19?